Anti-biotic Properties & Essential Oils

 Anti-biotic literally means "against life."
 Though the essential oils have properties that can be used to support the body in dealing with "bugs" (most essential oils are considered anti-viral and/or anti-bacterial), they don't have the same "wipe out everything" propensity that pharmaceutical antibiotics have.
 Therefore you most likely would not deal with a yeast overgrowth as you might with an antibiotic.
 We suggest that you don't take more than is necessary to support the body – In other words, don't take the "antibiotic formula" everyday, because that is truly "big gun" ammunition.
 We usually do not have to take the strong oils internally for more than just a few days because they are very effective.

 When you need the power of an anti-biotic, think of WARRIOR, which is a formula created by Dr. Friedmann M.D., which has a powerful team of essential oils: Clove, Lemon, Cinnamon, Eucalyptus Radiata, Rosemary, Oregano and Frankincense.

 Dr. Friedmann M.D. recommends that at the first sign of the flu, take one capsule every four hours for three days, and then take one capsule every eight hours for four to six days.

-Dr. Friedmann suggests to take 18 drops, but we've found that a little as 3 drops in a capsule three times a day is effective for any infection, and reduce this dosage as indicated by return of health.
-This oil can be rubbed on the bottoms of feet, which will carry its energy rapidly into the blood stream.
+Dr. Friedmann suggests to take 18 drops, but we've found that a little as 2-3 drops in a capsule three times a day is effective for any infection, and reduce this dosage as indicated by return of health.
+This blend, appropriately diluted and applied as a gentle back massage, has been very effective for our family.
 Diffuse the oil to purify the sickroom or to prevent spread of illness.
 Warrior is considered a "hot" oil because of the Oregano and Cinnamon.
-Use caution when applying it to skin – it is recommended that you dilute it with a massage or vegetable oil.
+Use caution when applying it to skin.
+Be sure to test on a small area first before applying to a larger area.